TrialSource/TrialSource/README.md

 ## Information

-To run TrialSource, simply type within the root of the directory:
+To run TrialSource, simply type within the root of the TrialSource directory:

     $ vagrant up